Monday 6 November 1939

 German Government: Following the dramatic confrontation between Hitler and his Commander-in-chief Walter von Brauchitsch the previous day, Fall Gelb - the invasion of France - is formally postponed due to "bad weather."

 Holocaust: Deportation of Jews from western Poland.
 The requirement that the Jews of Warsaw live in a ghetto is temporarily suspended.

-In Sonderaktion Krakau, the Nazis arrest 183 professors of Jagiellonian University in Kraków and send them to Sachsenhausen concentration camp.
+In Sonderaktion Krakau, the Germans arrest 183 professors of Jagiellonian University in Kraków and send them to Sachsenhausen concentration camp.

 British Homefront: The BBC radio broadcasts the classic drama "The Adventures of Sherlock Holmes "The Bruce Partington Plans" starring film stars Basil Rathbone and Nigel Bruce.

 American Homefront: The Grey Building Fire in Los Angeles kills one fireman and causes $400,000 in damage.

 |The Grey Building fire of 6 November 1939.|